 Speaking: Talking to others to convey information effectively.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 372,400 jobs for Neurologist in 2016 (in the United States).
+In the United States, there were 372,400 jobs for Neurologist in 2016.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Neurologist by 2026.
 There will be an estimated 14,300 positions for Neurologist per year.

 The states with the most job growth for Neurologist are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Neurologists is somewhere between $60,280 and $208,000.

 Neurologists who work in Alaska, Arizona, or Colorado, make the highest salaries.